BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 14/09/2019
 ---
 Today I spent a pleasant evening with young people from my church and surrounding churches.
 We met in the village called 'Reduty' which are 20 km from the town where I live.
 It was a good time we spent together.
 It's good to socialize with people 😄😄.

+15/09/2019
+---
+Today I've been invited to an amazing lunch by my good friends 🤗🍲.
+I decided to go there by bike (15km one way).
+It was a good decision because the food was so delicious and I could eat even more 😍(thanks to calories burned during cycling 😀).

+16/09/2019
+---
+Monday... most people hate that day 😥.
+For me it's a day like any other and I honestly like mondays 😄.
+I think this is because I like my job and what I do in my life 😊.
+Thank God for that!

+17/09/2019
+---
+I got an offer to give a speech at my university.
+This's an interesting offer.
+On Thursday I have to answer if I'm decided or not 🤨.

+18/09/2019
+---
+It's very cold week but in my 'weekly plan' I decided to run 6km.
+Well... it's windy and cold but today I went for a run.
+I did half of the distance and it was ok 😏.

+19/09/2019
+---
+I said yes to the offer I received on Monday.
+I'll give a lecture and practice for students of the Bialystok University of Technology.
+I decided to talk about design patterns.
+I have some interesting ideas to discuss...
+I hope they'll like it 👍👍💪💪.

+20/09/2019
+---
+Friday ...
+It was a hard day 🤨.
+I had my hands full of work and I felt terrible after work.
+I was exhausted and had the strange feeling that I was sick (but I wasn't) 😢😳.
+In addition, in the evening I decided to run 3 km.
+It was a good decision.
+After a run and a quick shower I felt good again 👍!

+21/09/2019
+---
+Today I prepared a lunch for my parents.
+It was chicken with rice and vegetables.
+Quite tasty but I know I could prepare something better 😃😃.